 We’ve seen hate and anger in our media directed at each name in this list the past few years.
 Miley Cyrus was every girl’s role model but then Miley started twerking.
 People who grew up loving her began to hate her overnight (sometimes even loving her again).
 The same goes for the rest of the people and companies on the list.

 I think being naked is awesome, but that doesn’t mean I should be naked, especially if it’s in front of other human beings.
 Maybe you love to be naked too, but people might not want to see the real you either because it might be offensive.
 Go ahead and dance naked today … be free!
 Just remember that tomorrow your brand might be dead (and we are all a brand).

-Authenticity is a lifestyle.
-If you embrace it, you must also accept what comes with it.
+If you embrace it an authentic lifestyle, you must also accept what comes with it.

 I’m not ashamed to admit that I am a Garth Brooks fan.
 He comes from my home town of Yukon, Oklahoma, and is a very talented performer.
 I liked country music back in the day and even wore a pair of Goat Roper boots while listening to his music.
 Now I am ashamed!

 Garth Brooks was a unique and energetic country star whose music was known all over the world, but then years into the height of his musical career, he made a change that still has many scratching their heads.
 Garth wanted to do something authentic for his love for rock music, so he came up with the idea to create an alter ego centered on being a rock star and flipped a switch overnight becoming Chris Gaines.
 He hoped his fans would love it.
 They absolutely hated it.

 Garth Brooks made a move that did not connect with his audience and it hurt his brand.
 The project was later abandoned.